adbuerger/casiopeia/doc/index.rst

 In the following sections, you will receive the information necessary to obtain, install and use casiopeia.
-If you encounter any problems using this software, please feel free to submit your errors with a description of how they occurred to adrian.buerger@hs-karlsruhe.de.
+If you encounter any problems using this software, please feel free to submit your errors with a description of how they occurred to adrian(dot)buerger(at)hs-karlsruhe(dot)de.

 Contents
 --------